 An international conference on 'Research Reactors: Safe Management and Effective Utilization' was held by the Agency in Sydney in November.
 The conference addressed issues related to safety, utilization and fuel management.
 Among the results of the conference are that international exchanges and regional networking appear to be key elements for enhancing the safety of research reactors worldwide, through sharing of best practices and lessons learned from their operation.
 The recommendations of the conference support actions launched by the Agency, in particular the promotion of the application of the Code of Conduct on the Safety of Research Reactors, and pointed the way to further action in this area.

-A technical meeting on safety management and verification for research reactor safety committees, held in Vienna in December, provided a forum for senior members of the safety committees in 25 Member States to discuss their national framework on early harmonized appraisal of safety cases made by vendors."
+A technical meeting on safety management and verification for research reactor safety committees, framework on early harmonized appraisal of safety cases made by vendors."

 "... the Agency has developed a tailored project